ikhsan-fauji/order-summary-component-main/README-template.md

 # Frontend Mentor - Order summary card solution

 Hello my name is Ikhsan Fauji, and this is my solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Really interesting to do this challence because it has amazing design with clear user experience.
+I have to build out this order summary card component and get it looking as close to the design as possible even if I don't have the detail informations of the design because I use free account to solve this challenge.
 ## Table of contents

 - [Overview](#overview)